entropylan/factorio-lan-website/content/terms.md

 All LAN customers must abide by the Community Guidelines.

 ## Indoor Camping
-By using the Indoor Sleeping service at Factory Game Lan Party, I, the ticket holder,  accept & agree that:
+By using the Indoor Sleeping service at FLAN Party, I, the ticket holder,  accept & agree that:

 * The indoor sleeping is an open communal space with other attendees and the ticket holder uses the indoor sleeping space at their own risk.
 * The ticket holder is responsible for, where possible, remaining socially distant whilst using the indoor sleeping area
 * The tickets holder is only permitted to bring 1 “single” size airbed or camp-bed to sleep on in the indoor sleeping area
 * The ticket holder will not set up their sleeping area in the designated fire escape lanes or in front of a fire escape and will not set up their sleeping equipment in a non-sleeping designated area
-* Factory Game Lan Party takes no responsibility for any property that is lost or stolen whilst using the indoor sleeping area.
+* FLAN Party takes no responsibility for any property that is lost or stolen whilst using the indoor sleeping area.

 ## Outdoor Camping
 We reserve the right of admission.
 We only accept responsible campers that are considerate to fellow campers/guests and be respectful of the environment.